The true cost of the rising energy price cap

-- We saw a 50% increase during the first lockdown, but this has increased again as a result of the energy crisis.
+- We saw a 50% increase during the first lockdown, and this has increased again as a result of the energy crisis.

-- But it’s not just the increase in demand there’s been a big shift in the type of advice we are giving.
+- But it’s not just the increase in demand; there’s been a big shift in the type of advice we give.